ElazarK/content-docs/playbooks/Block_Indicators_Generic_v2.md

-This playbook blocks malicious Indicators using all integrations that are enabled, using the following sub-playbooks:
+Blocks malicious indicators using all integrations that are enabled, using the following sub-playbooks:

 - Block URL - Generic
 - Block Account - Generic